Cedarwood (Atlas)Essential Oil

 Cedarwood Essential Oil is a traditional treatment for hair growth, helping to make the hair thick and lustrous and reputedly protecting against baldness.

-This was tested in a study done in 1998 when eighty-six people with alopecia were asked to massage their heads daily with a grapeseed carrier oil for seven months.
-Half of those were given a more complex blend of thyme, rosemary, lavender, and cedarwood also blended into the grapeseed and some jojoba oils.
+This was tested in a study done in 1998 when eighty-six people with alopecia were asked to massage their heads daily with a Grapeseed Carrier Oil for seven months.
+Half of those were given a more complex blend of Thyme, Rosemary, Lavender and Cedarwood also blended into the grapeseed and some Jojoba Oils.

 The effects were appraised after three months and at the end of seven months.